nicolas-zozol/elk-postgres-docker-compose/README.md

     docker-compose pull

     # initiate security
+    # CHECK the password
     docker-compose -f setup.yml up

     # start services
     docker-compose -d up
+    # and wait quite a long time....
+    # TIP: Remove -d to check errors on start

     # stop : DO NOT use docker-compose down or it destroys everything
     docker-compose stop